LarsdeBuhr/coding-test-nodeJs-restApi/README.md

 ## Usage
 ### Backend

 Now the server has to be started.
-Enter the following line into the terminal.
+While you are in the "src" directory enter the following line into the terminal.

 ```bash
 node app.js